aidenybai/site-mini/src/pages/thoughts/isef.md

 ### #2: Research is unfair

-Most ISEF projects are boring.
+Many ISEF projects are uncreative.
 Not that I hate machine learning or a novel method of diagnosing cancer, but when you see those same exact keywords copied and pasted over and over again, it gets exhausting.

 > <ResearchProjectName client:idle /> (click to generate new name)